NRT-DSEER/computing-for-research-2022/ReadMe.md

 - Haynes Stephens, he/him, PhD in Atmospheric Sciences, Department of Geophisical Sciences

 ### Teaching Assistants:
-Contact over slack or attend office hours -- do we have a link yet?
+Contact over slack or attend office hours (the final 30 minutes of each day, over zoom or in person)

 - Megan Barnett, she/her, PhD in Geophysical Sciences
 - Prayut Jain, MS